 People throw around the phrase “self-control” quite often.
-But what does it really mean?
+But what does it mean?
 Do we have a solid definition?
 And if we do, what does it mean for substance abuse treatment and rehabilitation?
-Thankfully all of these questions can be answered since we have a sufficient definition for self-control.
+Thankfully all of these questions can be answered since we have a sufficient definition of self-control.
 Self-control works in two ways.
 First, it is the control of a spontaneous impulse.
-The second part of the definition is basically delayed gratification.
+The second part of the definition is delayed gratification.

 Relevance to Drug Treatment